hecatommyriagon/echo-server/README.md

         - This flag has a mandatory argument, which can be an integer value in the range of 0-6
         - Higher argument value = increased verbosity
         - Example of running with the flag: `./web_server -d 5`

+There are nicer html responsses in `http/` but are not required.